LizEve/LSU_Herbarium_Imaging_Scripts/Setup.md

 ##### 2.1a Log files

-- Output logs based on date created, or on date modified if creation date cannot be identified, a potential on linux machines.
+- Output logs based on date created, or on date modified if creation date cannot be identified, a potential on Linux machines.
 - If the source folders have images in them, a log will be written for that day.
 - Each log will be named based on the date with the option to add an additional string of letters or numbers.
 - For LSU the log names will contain the date and the computer they are imaged on. `date_workstation1`